lauritswl/Laurits_Code/README.md

 Assignment, CSV's and Markdowns used in methods 3

 ### 100 Days of Code
-Im learning python through a online course, follow along :)
+I'm learning python through a online course, follow along :)